JACKSONVILLE – We'll again move past No. 1 with little delay.

 Most recent mock drafts project the Jaguars selecting defensive tackle, offensive tackle or cornerback here.
 You see wide receiver mentioned as a possibility here, too – with the idea to get the rookie quarterback weapons with which to work.

 Defensive tackle remains perhaps the trickiest position to project for the Jaguars in the draft.
 The position appears to be a need, with the team struggling against the run in recent seasons.
 But most analysts will tell you this is a down year for defensive tackle in the draft.

 Still, for the purposes of this second mock, we'll lean toward defensive tackle at No. 25 overall.
 After projecting Iowa defensive tackle Daviyon Nixon to the Jaguars there in mid-January, we'll change up and make a different selection this week.
 The selection:

 Barmore (6-feet-5, 311 pounds) had a strong performance for the Crimson Tide in the postseason, helping Alabama to the national title.
 He has pass rush skills and can disrupt at the line of scrimmage.
 He projects according to many analysts more as a three-technique than a pure nose tackle and is considered a better pass rusher than run stopper.

 That's the projection for now, and that's all it is – a projection.
 But could you see a team that needs depth and front-line ability along the defensive interior invest in Barmore?
 Yeah, you could see it.
 And that's the selection at No. 25 in this mock.

-Here's a look at the first jaguars.com 2021 mock draft:
+Here's a look at the entire second jaguars.com 2021 mock draft: